89Mods/Planet9/README.md

 Running
 -------
 After unpacking this zip file into GameData as usual, locate the generator executables in GameData/Planet9/build.
 It is important that you do not move this folder anywhere else.
 There is a reason why the application needs to be in this specific folder inside GameData.
 Before trying to run the application, ensure that your default JRE (Java version) is *at least* version 11.
-The current latest version for windows is 15.
-For windows and MacOS, the latest version can always be downloaded from this page: https://www.oracle.com/java/technologies/javase-downloads.html
+The current latest version for Windows is 16.
+For Windows and MacOS, the latest version can always be downloaded from this page: https://www.oracle.com/java/technologies/javase-downloads.html
 If you use Linux, you can use your preferred package manager instead.

 Do NOT run the .jar as an executable by double-clicking on it.
 It will cause the generator program to freeze eventually.